-Moreover, researchers have rarely compared the relative contributions of automatic and controlled processes with task performance.
-Jacoby and his colleagues, for example, argue that every task contains automatic and controlled elements and have developed the "process dissociation procedure" (PDP) to compare their relative contributions (Jacoby, 1991; Yonelinas & Jacoby, 2012).
-They do this by means of the method of opposition (MoO), which essentially pits automatic and controlled processes against each other.
+Moreover, researchers have rarely compared the differential power of automatic and controlled processes - or, alternatively, the relative contributions of automatic and controlled processes to tasks performance.
+Jacoby and his colleagues, for example, argue that every task contains automatic and controlled elements, and have developed the "process dissociation procedure" (PDP) to compare their relative contributions (Jacoby, 1991; Yonelinas & Jacoby, 2012).
+They do this by means of the method of opposition (MoP), which essentially pits automatic and controlled processes against each other.
 By the logic of subtraction, the differential strengths of the two kinds of processing can be estimated.
-The MoO and PDP have been occasionally used in studies of attitudes, stereotyping, and moral judgment (Payne & Cameron, 2014; Sherman, 2006; Sherman, Krieglmeyer, & Calanchini, 2014), but they have not been employed in the study of automatic motives.
-For example, an investigator might use a variant of the MoO to pit automatic and controlled motives against each other, to determine just how much of a role automaticity plays in goal-directed behavior.
-While it is plausible to suggest that some aspects of social motivation operate automatically and unconsciously, it remains to be seen just how potent automotives are.
+The MoP and PDP, and similar techniques such as Sherman's QUAD model (Ferreira, Garcia-Marques, Sherman, & Sherman, 2006; Sherman, 2006a, 2006b), have been occasionally used in studies of attitudes, stereotyping, and moral judgment, (Payne & Cameron, 2014; Sherman, 2006b; Sherman, Krieglmeyer, & Calanchini, 2014), but they have not been employed in the study of automatic motives.
+For example, an investigator might use a variant of the MoP to pit automatic and controlled motives against each other, to determine just how much of a role automaticity plays in goal-directed behavior.
+While it is plausible to suggest that some aspects of social motivation operate automatically and unconsciously, it remains to be seen just how potent auto-motives are.

-That challenge would seem to be made more difficult by recent trends in the social priming literature, which tend to undermine not only the entire class of dual-process theories but the operational definition of automaticity itself.
-Following earlier critiques (e.g., Moors, 2016), Melnikoff and Bargh (2018) have noted that there is imperfect alignment among the canonical features of automatic processing and that even the individual features contain some inconsistencies.
-With respect to efficiency, for example, Stroop interference-perhaps the cardinal example of automatic processing-is increased by loading spatial working memory but eliminated by loading verbal working memory.
+That challenge would seem to be made more difficult by recent trends in the social priming literature, which tend to undermine not only the entire class of dualprocess theories, but the operational definition of automaticity itself.
+Following earlier critiques (e.g.,) (Moors, 2016), Melnikoff and Bargh (Melnikoff & Bargh, 2018) have noted that there is imperfect alignment among the canonical features of automatic processing, such as those summarized in Table 1.
+For example, experimental research has identified some tasks where the underlying processes are intentional yet unconscious (e.g., skilled typing), and others in which a process is unconscious yet consumes working-memory capacity (e.g., insight learning).
+Moreover, Melnikoff and Bargh argue that even the definitions of the individual features are plagued by inconsistencies.
+With respect to efficiency, for example, Stroop interference - perhaps the cardinal example of automatic processing - is increased by loading spatial working memory, but eliminated by loading verbal working memory.
+In other words, whether Stroop interference occurs automatically depends on which aspect of working memory, generally considered to be a proxy for consciousness, is measured.

-Melnikoff and Bargh (2018) argue that, at the very least, dual-process theories need firmer empirical grounding, including investigations of the extent to which the four canonical features are misaligned.
-But they also suggest that the dual-process framework itself may be fundamentally flawed and that the number of qualitatively distinct modes of processing may be much larger than two-maybe the 16 types implied by the combination of the four canonical features taken two at a time; maybe more, taking into consideration the inconsistencies within the individual features.
+Melnikoff and Bargh (Melnikoff & Bargh, 2018) argue that, at the very least, dual-process theories need firmer empirical grounding, including investigations of the extent to which the four canonical features are misaligned.
+But they also suggest that the dual-process framework itself may be fundamentally flawed, and that the number of qualitatively distinct modes of processing may be much larger than two - maybe the 16 types implied by the combination of four properties taken two at a time; maybe more, taking into consideration the inconsistencies within the individual features.
 The paradox is that the same arguments against dual-process theories tend to undermine the operational definition of automaticity.
-Without at least some principled operational definition of automatic processing, some set of features converging on the prototype of automaticity (Garner, Hake, & Eriksen, 1956), how can we be sure that a motive has been automatically activated?
+Without at least some principled operational definition of automatic processing, some set of features converging on the prototype of automaticity (Garner, Hake, & Eriksen, 1956) how can we be sure that a motive has been automatically activated?